OfficeDev/outlook-dev-docs/docs/add-ins/use-rest-api.md

 ms.author: jasonjoh
 ---

-# Use the Outlook REST APIs from an Outlook add-in
+# Use the Outlook REST APIs from an Outlook Add-in

 The [Office.context.mailbox.item](https://dev.office.com/reference/add-ins/outlook/1.5/Office.context.mailbox.item?product=outlook&version=v1.5) namespace provides access to many of the common fields of messages and appointments.
 However, in some scenarios an add-in may need to access data that is not exposed by the namespace.
 For example, the add-in may rely on custom properties set by an outside app, or it needs to search the user's mailbox for messages from the same sender.
 In these scenarios, the [Outlook REST APIs](../rest/index.md) is the recommended method to retrieve the information.